• Skip to main content

 • yoru – 夜 (よる) : a noun meaning ‘night’ in Japanese.

-• no – の : a case particle used to join two nouns.
+• no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “yoru” and “umi”.
-The formed phrase literally means ‘the night sea’ in Japanese, but has been translated as ‘the sea at night’ in this example.
+In the example, this works to join “yoru” and “umi”.
+The formed phrase literally means ‘the night sea’ in Japanese.
+It has been translated as ‘the sea at night’ in this example, though.

 • desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “kirei” to make it sound polite.

 • ne – ね : a sentence-ending particle often used to ask for agreement softly.
 The role of this particle is similar to those of English tag questions.
-In this example, actually, this has been translated as “isn’t it?”
+In this example, this has been translated into English as “isn’t it?”

 This is another typical usage of “umi”.
 In this example, it works as a part of the noun phrase, “yoru no umi”, which means ‘the sea at night’ in Japanese.